nbQA-dev/nbQA/docs/known-limitations.rst

 - cells with cell magic where the cell magic isn't in the first line;
 - cells with assignments to magic, e.g. ``flake8_version = !flake8 --version``;
 - cells with multiple magics per line.

+Automagics will also not be processed, and will likely throw syntax errors.
+You can get around this by using the ``--skip-bad-cells`` flag (see :ref:`configuration<configuration>`).